DugongBioinformatics/dugongbioinformatics.github.io/README.md

 [Linuxbrew](http://linuxbrew.sh/) is a fork for Linux from [Homebrew](https://brew.sh/), the MacOS package manager, developed and maintained by Shaun Jackman.
 The project has [Homebrew Science](https://github.com/Homebrew/homebrew-science), a version focused on the distribution of scientific software.

-For the installation of software of bioinformatics through [Linuxbrew](http://linuxbrew.sh/) it is enough to execute the command below in the terminal of [Dugong](https://hub.docker.com/r/dugong/dugong):
+For the installation of software of bioinformatics through [Linuxbrew](http://linuxbrew.sh/) it is enough to execute the command below in a terminal in any version of [Dugong](https://hub.docker.com/r/dugong/dugong):

 ```
 brew install homebrew/science/<software>